esys.escript.minimizer Package¶

 - class esys.escript.minimizer.LineSearchIterMaxReachedError¶

-Exception thrown if the line serach reaches maximum iteration count
+Exception thrown if the line search reaches maximum iteration count

 - __init__(*args, **kwargs)¶